 Its length ranges from 8 to 12 inches and it is adorable to see them swimming by flapping their ears.
 However, they may be soothing to see but it is an undeniably lethal creature as they can swallow their prey in one big gulp.

 7. Frilled Shark

 Its name is attributed to its 6-7 frilled gills.
 Their body structure composes of a flattened head and a rounded body.
 Apart from that, this frilled shark also contains about 300 teeth that could possibly tear any animals that may go near them.

-They extremely love to stay at the location of 4,000 feet below the surface.
-Like any other sea creatures who used to live in the ocean’s bottom, when they pull up above their preferable depth, they tend to perish.
+They extremely love to stay at the location 4,000 feet below the surface.
+Like any other sea creatures who used to live at the ocean’s bottom, when they pull up above their preferable depth, they tend to perish.

 What has been discovered recently is made possible through the technologies that continuously advance through time.

-With technologies, we are given an opportunity to discover and explore a little, not just on our pet animals or those that live above ground, but also on what lives in the deepest part of the ocean.
+With technologies, we have been given an opportunity to discover and explore a little, not just our pet animals or those that live above ground, but also what lives in the deepest part of the ocean.
 However, some mysteries behind the deepest ocean are yet to be discovered.

 Marianas Trench as the deepest part of the ocean will remain a mystery to all until researchers and scientists can find new ways and strategies to investigate further the undiscovered deep sea.